caktus/guidebook/source/dev-setup.rst

 Python
 ''''''

-OS X installers for all the latest Python versions can be downloaded from: https://www.python.org/downloads/mac-osx/
+Mac OS X installers for all the latest Python versions can be downloaded from: https://www.python.org/downloads/mac-osx/

 Practically speaking (as of February 2019, at least), it is helpful to have Python 2.7, 3.5, 3.6,